Tuesday, 30 April 2019

 Weekend Films

 We watched two films with Alasdair on Friday and Saturday evenings.
 It’s not always easy to choose a film which suits all three of us.
 James and Alasdair are not keen on “chick flicks” although I don’t mind them from time to time as they provide light relief.
-I’m not keen on war films and documentaries (although there have been exceptions to this over the years).
-James will watch a French film with me from time to time but not on a Saturday night, when he finds them too much like hard work.
+I’m not keen on war films and documentaries (although there have been exceptions to this over the years.)
+James will watch a French film with me from time to time but not usually on a Saturday night, when he finds them too much like hard work.
 And literary or historical dramas don’t elicit much enthusiasm from either James or Ally.
 James has a strange dislike of murder mysteries which has ruled out a lot of television programmes over the years such as Inspector Morse.
 Although he has made exceptions and has often been pleasantly surprised.
 And also, we like to watch a film that none of us has already seen, which rules out films that Ally has already watched online.

 On the other hand, we all like a comedy (although these can be very hit or miss), and we all like action adventure films and thrillers, and we are always willing to try something that has been recommended to us.